ddev/ddev/docs/users/cli-usage.md

 ## Quickstart Guides

-These are quickstart instructions for WordPress, Drupal 7, Drupal 8, TYPO3, and Backdrop.
+These are quickstart instructions for WordPress, Drupal 6, Drupal 7, Drupal 8, TYPO3, and Backdrop.

 **Prerequisites:** Before you start, follow the [installation instructions](../index.md#installation).
 Make sure to [check the system requirements](../index.md#system-requirements), you will need *docker* and *docker-compose* to use ddev.